 Interest-bearing assets are presented in the structure of Company's assets by cash, bank deposits and loans granted, which are with fixed interest rate.
-On the other hand, Company's borrowings in the form of long-term and short-term loans are usually with a floating interest rate.
+Company's borrowings in the form of long-term and short-term loans are usually with a floating interest rate.
+Operating lease liabilities are both floating rate and fixed rate.
 This circumstance makes the cash flows of the Company partially dependent on interest risk.
 This risk is covered in two ways: